MatthewPDingle/MineFPS/README.md

 # MineFPS

-This project is a first-person shooter demo set within a procedurally generated, voxel-like world in the style of Minecraft.
-It is written entirely by OpenAI’s o1-pro model, leveraging [PyOpenGL](https://www.google.com/search?q=PyOpenGL) and [Pygame](https://www.google.com/search?q=pygame) for rendering and input, and featuring dynamic chunk loading, basic enemies, projectiles, explosions, and world deformation.
+MineFPS is a first-person shooter demo set within a procedurally generated, voxel-like world in the style of Minecraft.
+It is written entirely by OpenAI’s o1-pro model using iterative prompting.
+It leverages [PyOpenGL](https://www.google.com/search?q=PyOpenGL) and [Pygame](https://www.google.com/search?q=pygame) for rendering and input, and features dynamic chunk loading, basic enemies, projectiles, explosions, and world deformation.

 ## Features